iva2k/ionic3-feathers/README.md

 # TODO:

+ * [UX] TodoDetailsPage Update button does not return to the list if entries are unchanged
+ * [UX] close slide drawer upon transition to next view (so upon returning the drawer is closed).
  * Organize models (move from src/providers/todo/todo.ts to /src/models/)
  * forgot password
  * Goolge/FB login?
  * [UX] Annotate input fields for keyboard domain (e.g. email, password, title->capitalize words, etc.)
  * [UX] Forms should have default button (Enter on keyboard, done on mobile pop up keyboard)
+ * [UX] TodoDetailsPage form buttons are not activated upon load.

  * Revisit: save login persistently (app, browser, desktop)
  * Detect and reconnect Feathers client if connection fails, keep retrying.
  * If persistent login is saved but rejected, show appropriate message (e.g. re-login)